 Of course, one of the best things about the Maldives is how easy it is to do nothing at all.
 Enjoy a private villa perched on the glistening water, lazily lounging in the sun with nowhere to be and no one to disturb your peace.
 This combination of relaxation and excitement, privacy and entertainment, is what makes the islands an ideal honeymoon destination.

 There is one downside for gay visitors, and that is that the Maldives is a conservative Muslim country under Sharia law, where homosexuality is illegal.
 However, this is entirely ignored in the resorts, where gay couples are just as warmly welcomed as anyone else.
-This means that, while some may be uncomfortable visiting the country on principle, the Maldives is becoming an increasingly popular destination for gay visitors, especially those looking for a romantic getaway.
+This means that, while some may be uncomfortable visiting the country on principle, the notion of a gay Maldives is becoming an increasingly popular destination for gay visitors, especially those looking for a romantic getaway.

 For many people, the Maldives is all about luxury resorts and to a certain degree it’s true.
 If you’re going to splash out on a gay Maldives holiday, you can go big and opt for a stunning overwater private villa with a plunge pool.
 Or if you’re trying to keep it affordable, some of the all-inclusive family-friendly resorts offer cheaper rates with comfortable rooms rather than a luxury villa and cut out the seaplane transfers.
-We have listed our top-rated Maldives gay-friendly luxury hotels and also some more affordable (still Maldives prices) resorts.

 With its pristine beaches, impeccably azure waters, and decadent luxury resorts filled with every sort of experience you can imagine, it’s no wonder the Maldives have become one of the most sought-after honeymoon destinations in the world.
 Isolated on your island resort, with little to do but enjoy the sea, sun, and entertainment, you can truly relax and leave everything else behind.